-Each student must purchase Sketchbook/Notebook in which to lecture notes, sketches, drawings etc., and these must be kept in chronological order in organized sections.
-We will use the sketchbook/notebook for ARCH 1311 DES but for those of you who are enrolled in ARCH 1301 Design Studio I you will use the same sketchbook/notebook.
-Your sketchbook can be purchased at Varsity.
-Bookstore on 1305 University Ave.
+Each student must purchase Sketchbook/Notebook in which to write down lecture notes, sketches, drawings etc., and these must be kept in chronological order in organized sections.
+You will use the sketchbook/notebook for ARCH 1311 DES but for those of you who are enrolled in ARCH 1301 Design Studio I you will use the same sketchbook/notebook in that class aslo.
+Your sketchbook can be purchased at Varsity Bookstore on 1305 University Ave.
 Lubbock, TX 79401 Your Sketchbook/Notebook will be evaluated at the end of the semester and be part of your final grade.